-Farmers' Electric Cooperative requires a disconnect device at every new retail metering point. are Disconnect devices safety feature recognized and for the Member convenience installed when between the meter and entrance conductors.
+Farmers' Electric Cooperative requires a disconnect device at every new retail metering point. are Disconnect devices а safety feature recognized and for the Member convenience installed when between the meter and entrance conductors.
 They will allow any building or load to be safely disconnected from the electric distribution svstem.

 Meter Removal When Needed - If it becomes necessary to remove your meter for wiring, etc., please contact our office.
-We aualified dispatch а employee to remove the meter.
-If possible, please make your request at least 24 hours in advance of the time the needs to be removed.
+We qualified will dispatch а employee to remove the meter.
+If possible, please make your request at least 24 hours in advance of the time the meter needs to be removed.
 This will give the Cooperative time to organize its work load.
-Charges will for meter vlaga removal before/after normal working hours.
+Charges will for meter vlggg removal before/after normal working hours.

-Resale of Power of indirectly resell electric energy for any purpose, except in the case of rental facilities, the cost of the utilities may be included in the rent paid by the tenant.
+Resale of Power - Members will not directly or indirectly resell electric energy for any purpose, except in the case of rental facilities, the cost of the utilities may be included in the rent paid by the tenant.
 Members will not divert electric energy to other premises or use it for purposes other than those permitted in the Bylaws, rules and regulations of the Cooperative and by state or local laws, rules and codes.